BoltzExchange/boltz-backend/docs/api.md

 ## Introduction

-Boltz exposes a Restful HTTP API that can not only be used to query information about the Boltz instance and the pairs it supports but also to create swaps and interact with the blockchains that are configured on that specific instance.
-This page lists all of the available endpoints and shows how to use them correctly.
+Boltz exposes a Restful HTTP API that cannot only be used to query information about the Boltz instance, and the pairs it supports but also to create swaps and interact with the blockchains that are configured on that specific instance.
+This page lists all the available endpoints and shows how to use them correctly.

 ### Response and request encoding

-All of the responses to all calls are encoded as JSON objects.
+All the responses to all calls are encoded as JSON objects.
 If endpoints require the client to provide any kind of arguments these also have to be encoded as JSON and sent in the body of a POST request.

 Please make sure to set the `Content-Type` header of your `POST` requests to `application/json` if you are sending JSON encoded data in the body of the request.

 ### Error handling

-If a call fails for some reason the returned [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) will indicate that and an object will be returned that looks like this and gives the reason for which the call errored:
+If a call fails for some reason the returned [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) will indicate that, and an object will be returned that looks like this and gives the reason for which the call errored:

 ```json
 {